bookofproofs/bookofproofs.github.io/_sources/history/19th-century/herzberger.md

 **Maximilian Herzberger** was a German-American mathematician and physicist who made impoertant contributions to optics.

 ### Mathematical Profile (Excerpt):
-* His father was the merchant Leopold Herzberger (born 1870) and his mother was Sonja Behrendt (1876-1945).
 * There seems some confusion as to his date of birth (some give 17 March) but the date we give is the date which Herzberger himself gives in his doctoral thesis.
 * However, Herzberger expressed heartfelt thanks to Professor Pahl, his mathematics teacher.
 * Despite being excused lessons, Herzberger took the final examinations at the end of each year and his performance was outstanding.